 What if we still burn fossil fuels like coal to make the electricity that powers my electric vehicle?

 There is a misconception that unless the electricity grid that powers your EV is 100% renewable, the EV is no better than a gas-powered car.
 This is not true.
-Bloomberg NEF recently found that, even if the electricity that powered it was 100% coal-fired, a Tesla Model S making a 1000-mile road trip would still have fewer associated emissions than a Chevy Impala making the same trip.
+Numerous studies agree that even if the electricity that powered it is 100 per cent coal-fired, a BEV will still produce fewer emissions than an equivalent gasoline vehicle.
+Click here for more information on the life cycle analysis of EVs.

 What happens to an electric vehicle’s battery at the end of its life?

-Even when your EV’s battery is no longer able to power your car, it can be reused in other less-demanding applications such as storing electricity from solar panels and wind farms or as back-ups at home or in the grid.
+After your EV’s battery predicted lifespan of 500,000 – 600,000 kms is over, it can be reused in other less-demanding applications such as storing electricity from solar panels and wind farms or as back-ups at home or in the grid.
 When the batteries no longer work, the raw materials that went into the battery can be recovered.

 Dalhousie University has a Renewable Energy Storage Laboratory that is working on repurposing EV batteries for grid energy storage.
 Click here to find out more.